dstl/Stone-Soup/docs/source/auto_demos/Cell_Tracking.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 301-306

-Once the objective function has been define, a study can be created.
+Once the objective function has been defined, a study can be created.
 The directions argument specifies whether the metrics being outputted by the objective function should be maximized or minimized.
 Also, in optimizing the study n_trials must be specified, which is the number of trials to be run in the study.
 Each trial is a full run of the tracking algorithm using